Natalalia/Meteo-API/README.md

 API to use along with the front end side [meteo](https://github.com/Natalalia/meteo).

-The information that its served in the different end points can be found in the following hosted link [https://meteo-api.herokuapp.com/api](https://meteo-api.herokuapp.com/api) as well as in the `endpoints.json` file.
+The information that it is served in the different endpoints can be found in the following hosted link [https://meteo-api.herokuapp.com/api](https://meteo-api.herokuapp.com/api) as well as in the `endpoints.json` file.

 ## Getting Started